 Tips on how to prepare a good proposal

-1. Think of the best format for your presentation
+Think of the best format for your presentation

-2. Think of your target audience
+Think of your target audience

 While there are certainly topics that are so niche that we can’t accept them due to the limited audience, there is also the risk of being so general we can’t see attendees getting enough concrete learning outcomes from the presentation.
 Before you conceptualise your proposal, think about the intended audience and what they will want to hear/learn.
 Who is this proposal for?
 What will they take away from the session?
 Will they be able to use the information presented and apply it in their own institutions and at work?

-3. Go straight to the point
+Go straight to the point

 The abstract is only 150 words, so it’s important that you get straight to the point and tell us what your presentation (poster, cafe session or panel) will address.
 Don’t just set up the question or state the obvious, make sure the abstract conveys what content you will be presenting or talking about and what will be the takeaways for the audience.

-4. Can your title stand alone?
+Ensure your title can stand alone

 It’s common to go for the quirky or goofy title, to the detriment of a meaningful, albeit slightly more boring title.
-While an ‘out of the square’ title can sometimes be the right way to go (there have been great examples in the past), please ask yourself first whether this title can stand alone, and whether it provides readers a good idea of what the presentation will be about, without having to read the abstract.
+While an ‘out of the box’ title can sometimes be the right way to go (there have been great examples in the past), please ask yourself first whether this title can stand alone, and whether it provides readers a good idea of what the presentation will be about, without having to read the abstract.
 The printed ‘pocket planner’ at the conference will only include the title of your presentation (not the full abstract), so it’s important to think about the ‘content’ of your title.
-(Note the abstract will be available online and through the conference app).
+(Note: the abstract will be available online and through the conference app).

-6. Prepare your proposal offline
+Prepare your proposal offline

-7. Don’t give us a sales pitch
+Don’t give us a sales pitch

 Speakers from specific companies or company representatives that may appear on the program are chosen because they are bringing lessons learned from a peer-to-peer perspective, and not because they are delivering a sales pitch.
 The main challenge for you, especially if you work in the PR or marketing department of your organisation, will be to figure out how your talk can contribute to the industry, and articulate that.
 It’s about what you’ve learned, not about how great your product is.

-8. Make sure you complete all speaker profiles
+Make sure you complete all speaker profiles

-One common reason for rejection is that not all spekaers are confirmed at the time of submission.
+One common reason for rejection is that not all speakers are confirmed at the time of submission.
 This can sometimes mean the difference between getting your proposal accepted or not.
 To make sure that all speaker profiles are created and updated correctly, get your co-speakers to create their own profile before you add them as speakers.
 Anyone can create a speaker profile at any time in the X-CD system.
-Once you create a profile, you then have a a login password, and can edit the information on your profile at any time.
+Once you create a profile, you then have a login password, and can edit the information on your profile at any time.
 By asking your co-speakers to create their own details, it could also save you time.

-9. Avoid common reasons for rejection
+Avoid common reasons for rejection

 Before you develop and submit your proposal, please read and understand the review and selection criteria.
 It will give you a better understanding of what the committee is looking for, which abstracts stand out, and what are the common reasons for rejection.

 Read session abstracts from previous conferences

 Before you start your proposal, read examples of sessions on the website from our previous conferences.
 It will give you a good idea of the tone, topics and angles that tend to fit the conference.
-We want to avoid repeating the exact topics from one year to the next, so we suggest the reading as background only, but it’s good to get of a sense of what the titles and abstracts should focus on.
+We want to avoid repeating the exact topics from one year to the next, so we suggest the reading as background only, as it’s good way to get of a sense of what the titles and abstracts should focus on.